mlswg/mls-protocol/draft-ietf-mls-protocol.md

 consists of three fields: The first contains the HPKE public key of P. The second contains the `parent_hash` at P. The third contains the list of HPKE public keys to which the HPKE secret key of P was sent to.
-That is, it consists of the array of `HPKEPublicKey` values of the nodes in the resolution of u but with the`unmerged_leaves` of P omitted.
+That is, it consists of the array of `HPKEPublicKey` values of the nodes in the resolution of S but with the`unmerged_leaves` of P omitted.

 For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` struct for node 6 would contain an empty array as the sibling of